-It is convenient to define the test using a scalar function of the data \boldsymbol{x} called a test statistic, $t(\boldsymbol{x})$, such that the boundary of the critical region is given by a surface of constant $t(\boldsymbol{x})$.
-The Neyman-Pearson lemma is equivalent to the statement that the likelihood ratio (40.44) represents the optimal test statistic.
-It can be difficult in practice, however, to determine $\lambda(\boldsymbol{x})$, since this requires knowledge of the joint p.d.f.s $f(x|H_0)$ and $f(x|H_1)$.
-Often one does not have explicit formulae for these, but rather Monte Carlo models that allow one to generate instances of x that follow the p.d.f.s.
+It is convenient to define the test using a scalar function of the data x called a test statistic, t(x), such that the boundary of the critical region is given by a surface of constant t(x).
+The Neyman-Pearson lemma is equivalent to the statement that the likelihood ratio (40.44) represents

 In the case where the likelihood ratio (40.44) cannot be used explicitly, there exist a variety of other multivariate methods for constructing a test statistic that may approach its performance.
 These are based on machine-learning algorithms that use samples of training data corresponding to the hypotheses in question, often generated from Monte Carlo models.
-Methods often used in HEP include Fisher Discriminants, Neural Networks, Boosted Decision Trees and Support Vector Machines.
-Descriptions of these and other methods can be found in Refs.
-[18-21], in Proceedings of the PHYSTAT conference series [22], and in the HEP Community White Paper [23].
-Software for HEP includes the TMVA [24] and scikit-learn [25] packages.
+Further information on Machine Learning can be found in Sec.
+41 of this Review.